My name is Jason Sailers

 I guarantee that you will feel amazing after your session, deep tissue, or relaxation - I have your back!

 In addition to my private practice, in 2012, I was recruited by Erika Larson LMT & RT to join a budding field of research massage.
-She is the lead research massage therapist in the partnership between Emory and Atlanta School of Massage.
-We were drafted to design and write a study with Dr. Mark Rapport that would begin to shed a light on the emotional and chemical by byproduct of massage with subjects who suffer from General Anxiety Disorder. hasThe study concluded in 2016.
+She is the lead research massage therapist in the partnership between Emory and the Atlanta School of Massage.
+We were drafted to design and write a study with Dr. Mark Rapport that would begin to shed a light on the emotional and chemical byproduct of massage with subjects who suffer from General Anxiety Disorder. hasThe study concluded in 2016.
 A synopsis of the study is below.
 After the study concluded, I was inspired to learn more about the human body.
 I was able to achieve my additional coursework at Chamberlain College of Nursing.
 After two years of Anatomy & Physiology, Applied Kinesiology, Chemistry, Microbiology, and Pharmacology, I felt complete.
 I ended my education and started to build my own practice!

 Elizabeth is a graduate of Gwinett College in Sandy Springs.
 Her specialties include neuromuscular therapy (NMT), Swedish massage, myofascial release, and injury rehabilitation and recovery.
 She believes wholeheartedly in the ability of massage to enrich the lives of everyone.
 Every body is unique, that's why Elizabeth takes a collaborative approach in working with her clients.
 This starts with great communication.
 In developing strong relationships, she is able to partner with recipients to discover what each body needs and help them develop a closer relationship with their own anatomy.